UPPMAX/UPPMAX-documentation/docs/software/vscode_on_rackham.md

 ## Procedure to start VSCode

+!!! warning "This procedure fails!"

+    Due to a recent change in VSCode and/or the 'Remote Tunnels' plugin, this approach does not work anymore.

+    This is reported at [Issue 121](https://github.com/UPPMAX/UPPMAX-documentation/issues/121).

+Below is a step-by-step procedure to start RStudio.
+This procedure is also demonstrated in [this YouTube video](https://youtu.be/RG2FWA8yoUs).

 ### 1. Install VSCode on your local computer

 ### 2. Start VSCode on your local computer